gcangioli/trilliumII/IG/pages/index.md

 ## Purpose

-The goal of this Implementation Guide is to extend the IPS Implemetation Guide that identifies the required clinical data, vocabulary and value sets for an international patient summary.
+The goal of this Implementation Guide is to identify the required clinical data, vocabulary and value sets for an international patient summary.
 The international patient summary is specified either as a templated document using HL7 CDA R2 (see the IPS Wiki [here](http://international-patient-summary.net/mediawiki/index.php?title=IPS_implementationguide_1) or as an HL7 FHIR Composition (as described in this implementation guide).
 The primary use case is to provide support for cross-border or cross-jurisdictional emergency and unplanned care.

 This specification aims to support: